 First, a little background: ArcGIS is part of Esri’s Geospatial Cloud ecosystem that allows you to use powerful apps and mapping tools all in a web browser.
 ArcGIS StoryMaps is one of those apps.
 Having an ArcGIS account is the first step to help you collaborate on stories and share them.
 If you’ve never used groups before, or are unsure about their capabilities, now is the perfect time.

-Here are the three sharing workflows that we’ll discuss:
+Here are the four sharing workflows that we’ll discuss:

 - Write a section(s) of a story then hand off to someone else to write theirs (students, co-workers)